oodx/asc100/docs/CONCEPTS.md

 ### Important Behaviors

+#### Strategy-Based System:
+- **Marker Restoration**: Extension markers are restored as strings during decode (new behavior)
+- **Flexible Filtering**: Invalid characters can be handled via error, replacement, or removal
+- **Strategy Validation**: Decoders validate that indices are supported by the strategy
+- **Whitespace Preservation**: Actual whitespace characters (`\n`, `\t`, ` `) are preserved
+- **Index 0 is Space**: The space character maps to index 0 (not a null/padding indicator)

+#### Legacy System:
 - **One-Way Markers**: Extension markers encode to indices but don't regenerate on decode
-- **Whitespace Preservation**: Actual whitespace characters (`\n`, `\t`, ` `) are preserved
+- **Limited Extension Support**: Only supports indices 100-103
+- **No Filtering**: Direct character validation without preprocessing options
 - **Padding Handling**: Trailing zeros from bit padding are ignored during decode
-- **Index 0 is Space**: The space character maps to index 0 (not a null/padding indicator)

 ## Future Considerations: Wrapper Patterns